StudioEtrange/tango/doc/variables.md

     * can have a known parent path (if listed in `PARENT_PATH_SUBPATH_LIST`) or an unknow parent (if listed in `TANGO_PATH_LIST`)

 * Each declared path variable with an absolute path value must exists before launching tango
-* Each declared path variable with a relative path value will be auto created if missiung
+* Each declared path variable with a relative path value will be auto created if missing

 * Each declared path variable are turned into absolute path at runtime following these path evaluation rules
     * if variable path is an absolute path, then this absoluted path is used as is